SorokinAS/MQTT_Service/README.md

   - Gin (a little exp);
   - MQTT (without security measures for data transmission (using TLS/SSL, setting a login and password for the client)).

+An example of interaction with the gateway is shown in the figure:

 ![Image alt](https://github.com/SorokinAS/GatewayMQTT/blob/master/docs/Diagram.png)